DYuusha/Tap-plate/README.md

-# Boilerplate Tailwind and Laravel Mix
+# Tap Tailwind and Laravel Mix

 > Boilerplate using last version of TailwindCSS and Laravel Mix (Webpack Wrapper)